AWS Certification Training

 Of course, you wouldn’t know about any of these services without using them right?
 That’s why AWS came up with an amazing free-tier option.

-Every customer from the time he registers on AWS receives the free tier option, and is eligible for the same till 1 year from the time he registers.
+Every customer receives the free tier option when he registers on AWS and is eligible for it for one year from the time he registers.

 How shall this help?

 You can try every application in AWS and learn!
-The more you practice, the more you learn, what is AWS.
+The more you practice, the more you learn what AWS is.

 Step 1: Go to aws.amazon.com and click on Create an AWS Account.